Jamesmallon1/rust-simple-event-driven-microservices/README.md

 ## Getting Started

 ### Prerequisites
-To run this project, ensure you have the following installed:
+During the installation steps you will install the following dependencies when running install_prerequisites_macos.sh
 - Rust
 - Brew
 - Java